raghu13590/big-data-mac-arm64-setup/README.md

 	•	Orphan Containers: Before starting new containers, the scripts will remove any orphan containers to avoid conflicts.
 	•	Network Management: The scripts ensure that all services run on the same Docker network for seamless communication.
 	•	Logging: Detailed logs are provided to help with troubleshooting and monitoring the status of services.
+	•	Git Ignore: Ensure to add '/docker/service-data/' entry to your .gitignore file to prevent committing the volume data and config files.

 By following these instructions, you should be able to set up and manage a big data environment on your Mac with ease.